 What is that one lip makeup you can’t do without?
 The answer is Lipstick.
 How do you get those perfectly, luscious, sexy and kissable lips?
 Lipsticks again.
 A tint of colour on your lips can change you from a simple dame to a glamorous diva.
 Purchasing lipsticks is very common in fact.
 But it was not always like this.
-The History of Lipstick is as varied as the number of lipstick colours available.
+The History of Lipstick uses are varied as the number of lipstick colours available.
 This is to give you a glimpse into Lipstick’s colorful history.

-There are some very interesting facts of lipstick which we’d like to share with you.
+There are some very interesting facts of lipstick history which we’d like to share with you.
 We’re sure most of you haven’t heard of these before.

 As we all know that women and makeup are two sides of the same coin.
 Women started preparing Makeup at home using natural products like minerals and fruits.
 Colouring lips was no exception either.
 There is much contradictory information as to when lipstick was first used and what the components were.